 At first I thought I would wear workout clothing (sports bra and short fitted shorts), but since we’d be on the water and it was a lovely day, I opted to wear a bikini.
 Since I was heading to SUP straight from the office, I packed my beach stuff in my work bag.
 I got to North Ave Beach about 30 minutes before my class, which gave me time to check in, change, apply sunscreen, lock up my stuff and wade into the water for a few minutes, enjoying the lovely view.

 I took class at 4:30pm on a Friday, and there was only one other student in the class.
-We took our paddleboards out to a spot next to the pier that had a rope set up that we could anchor ourselves to in a row.
+We selected the top paddle board gear we could find and took our paddleboards out to a spot next to the pier that had a rope set up that we could anchor ourselves to in a row.
 So we wouldn’t float away, but our paddleboards would still move with the water (and occasionally bump each other).

 When picking out what to wear for the class, what I didn’t realize was how close we would be to the pier, where people would be walking around while we were cat-cowing.
 I did feel a bit self-conscious, but these things don’t really bother me, so I got over it pretty quickly.